kmahtabinourani/SMA-biomarker-clustering/README.md

 ## 📥 Input Data

-The analysis is based on normalized gene expression data obtained from publicly available datasets.
+The analysis is based on normalized gene expression data obtained from publicly available datasets (GSE174056).
 The data is preprocessed to extract expression profiles for SMA-related conditions and corresponding controls.

 ---

 ## ▶️ How to Run

 1. Run: 01_compute_coexpression_by_biomarker.m
-2. 2.
-Then run: 02_generate_biomarker_clusters.m
+2. Then run: 02_generate_biomarker_clusters.m
 3. Outputs will be generated and saved in the `results/` directory.

 ---